vespr-wallet/market-agents/README.md

 # How To: Create your own CrewAI Agents & Sell Them

+Find the original tutorial and more informaton on the [Masumi Docs Website](https://docs.masumi.network/how-to-guides/how-to-create-your-own-crewai-agents-and-sell-them).

 ## **Step 1: Setting Up Your CrewAI Service**

 In this step, we’ll set up a **basic CrewAI crew**, which will later be integrated into the Masumi Network.
 We’ll install CrewAI, define our AI agents, and structure the code into separate files to keep things modular.